 Jersey cattle are usually light brown in colour.
 They can range from grey to a muted black.
 Some have white patches, but a true Jersey will have a black nose bordered by a white muzzle.

 The Jersey has always been renowned for its milk production.
 Their milk has more butterfat and protein than milk from the Holstein.
 Milk from a Jersey cow is ideal for making cheese.

 Jerseys are the smallest dairy breed and one of the most efficient at converting feed to milk.
 They are able to adapt to a wide range of conditions.
 Herds of Jersey cattle can now be found all across Europe, South America, Australia, Zimbabwe and Japan.

 Jersey cows typically weigh around 400 – 450 kilos.
 Jerseys perform well under a range of systems.
 They are known for their high feed conversion efficiency.
 Jersey cows often produce in excess of 13 times their bodyweight in milk in each lactation.

 The Jersey cow is docile and easy to manage.
 They calve easily have great fertility and a short calving interval.
 They are renowned for the quality of their milk which contains more protein, calcium and butterfat than ‘average’ milk.

 Jersey bulls have a very different temperament.
 While small compared to other dairy breeds, the Jersey bull is extremely muscular and far from docile.
 It also has a very poor beefing ability.

-If you are interested in purchasing Jersey cattle or Jersey crosses, please get in touch.
+If you are interested in purchasing Jersey cows or Jersey crosses, please get in touch.

-Jersey cattle and Jersey crosses for sale and many other breeds
+Jersey cows for sale & many other breeds for sale

 Please contact our friendly team on 00353 87 257 6434 to discuss your requirements.